ciphersbak/singleorg/README.md

 | yeasy Repo   | https://github.com/yeasy/docker-compose-files/tree/master/hyperledger_fabric/v1.2.0 |
 | AWS Template | https://docs.aws.amazon.com/blockchain-templates/latest/developerguide/blockchain-templates-hyperledger.html#blockchain-hyperledger-launch |

-Uou will be provisioning a local network with the following docker container configuration:
+You will be provisioning a local network with the following docker container configuration:

 * 1 CA
 * A SOLO orderer
 * 1 Org (1 Peer per Org)

 #### Artifacts
 * Crypto material has been generated using the cryptogen tool from Hyperledger Fabric and mounted to all peers, the orderering node  and CA containers.
-More details regarding the cryptogen tool are available [here] (http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#crypto-generator).
+More details regarding the cryptogen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#crypto-generator).
 * An Orderer genesis block (genesis.block) and channel configuration transaction (mychannel.tx) has been pre generated using the configtxgen tool from Hyperledger Fabric and placed within the artifacts folder.
-More details regarding the configtxgen tool are available [here] (https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#configuration-transaction-generator).
+More details regarding the configtxgen tool are available [here](https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#configuration-transaction-generator).

 This example makes use of configtxgen and is for development ONLY.
 Make use of Fabric-CA for production environments